Tania Glyde

 They founded, with several colleagues, the London Gender, Sex and Relationship Diversity Practice in 2014, which consists of a group of therapists focusing on GSRD sex & relationships.

 They have a strong interest in sexology and trained as a somatic sex educator.
 They were Time Out magazine's sex columnist from 2002 to 2004.

 Their journalism has been published in the Lancet and Lancet Psychiatry, notably 'Wanting to be normal', 'BDSM – Psychotherapy's grey area', and Chemsex Exposed'.

-They have been quoted in the media on the subject of LGBTQ+ approaches to menopause, in Diva magazine and Good Housekeeping.

-They attended Oakham School in Rutland, before studying at Magdalen College, Oxford.
+They attended Oakham School in Rutland, before studying at Magdalen College, Oxford where they read English Literature, and the University of East London for their Masters in Psychotherapy and Counselling.